The BEST baby back ribs in the slow cooker. Period.

 - Sticky Sauce:

 - Heat the saucepan to medium heat and bring the sauce to a boil.
-Once it starts boiling, whisk the cornstarch and water together in a small dish.
+Once it starts boiling, whisk the 1 tablespoon of cornstarch and 1 tablespoon of hot water together in a small dish.
 Stir together and then while whisking in the saucepan, slowly drizzle in the cornstarch mixture.
 Whisk until it comes back to a boil and then turn to medium low and allow to simmer until it begins to reduce and thicken, about 5-8 minutes.
 Set aside.